bAndie91/tools/descriptions.md

 | [pvalve](user-tools/pvalve) | Control how much a given command should run by an other command's exit code
 | [pyzor-files](user-tools/pyzor-files) | Run a pyzor(1) command on the given files
 | [qrwifi](user-tools/qrwifi) | Generate a string, used in WiFi-setup QR codes, containing a hotspot name and password
+| [randstr](user-tools/randstr) | Generate random string from a given set of characters and with a given length.
+| [rcmod](user-tools/rcmod) | Run a given command and modify its Return Code according to the rules given by the user
 | [relpath](compiled-tools/relpath.c) | Calculate the shortest relative path between directories
 | [remove](compiled-tools/remove.c) | Remove file and directoy alike
 | [renamemanual](user-tools/renamemanual) | Interactive file rename tool
 | [repeat](user-tools/repeat) | Run a give command repeatedly
+| [replcmd](user-tools/replcmd) | Wrap any command in a REPL interface
 | [reportcmdstatus](user-tools/reportcmdstatus) | Textually show how the given command finished (exit status/signal)
 | [rsacrypt](user-tools/rsacrypt) | Encrypt/decrypt files with RSA
 | [rsysrq](user-tools/rsysrq) | Send SysRQ commands remotely over the network